molsysbio/3-Quant-seq-FWD-analysis/README.md

 ### 2. STAR Precomputed Genomes

 The pipeline requires precomputed STAR genome indices.
 These should be provided in the configuration file (`config.yaml`).
 To generate a STAR genome index, you need a genome fasta file and the corresponding annotation GTF file (e.g. provided by [GENCODE](https://www.gencodegenes.org/human/release_46.html)).
+Replace `/path/to/STAR_INDEX/` with the location you want your new STAR index to be.
+Replace `/path/to/genome.fa` with the path to the genome fasta file.
+Replace `/path/to/annotation.gtf` with the path to the annotation GTF file.
 The following command generates a STAR index.
 Make sure the STAR version is *2.7.1a*.

 ```bash
 STAR --runMode genomeGenerate --genomeDir /path/to/STAR_INDEX/ --genomeFastaFiles /path/to/genome.fa --sjdbGTFfile /path/to/annotation.gtf --sjdbOverhang 75 --runThreadN 16 --limitGenomeGenerateRAM 100000000000